sosie-js/python-bestsource/README.md

 A library helper for producing and manipulating videos with audio support in vapoursynth using [bestsource](https://github.com/vapoursynth/bestsource)

+New:
+Update script to peagisub 1.7.0 that add better handling error support and asking user to create the config file/

 ## Current state

 Sound is working with vspreview as soon as Track1 is selected in the Playback sub panel hidden by default and play is triggered